stripe2933/exprtk/readme.txt

 When building ExprTk there are a number of defines that will enable or disable certain features and  capabilities.
-The defines can  either be part of a compiler command line switch or scoped around the include to the ExprTk header.
+The defines can  either be part of a compiler command line switch or scoped around the include to the ExprTk global module fragment.
 The defines are as follows:

    (01) exprtk_enable_debugging
    (02) exprtk_disable_cardinal_pow_optimisation